 Applications for scholarships should be received early in the New Year with auditions held at the end of February or beginning of March each year.

-Details of the scholarships, including how to apply, may be found on the College site here.
+Details of the scholarships, including how to apply, may be found here.

 Additional guidance notes are also found here.